aaron-grau/curic/nontech-readings/css.md

   - Difficult to manage
   - Impossible to style pseudo-elements and classes like `visited`,  `hover`, and `active`

-Extra note: When you change a style using Javascript, it affects the inline style and can overwrite existing inline styles permanently
+Extra note: When you change a style using Javascript, it affects the inline style and can overwrite existing inline styles permanently.

 ### Internal: Embedded style tag